RickGroot/Compose/README.md

 ## Log in and enjoy

 You can log in or register to this project with any credentials.
-The app is demonstration purposes only, if you decide to log in the app will give you an existing demo account, with friends and scores.
+The app is for demonstration purposes only, if you decide to log in the app will give you an existing demo account, with friends and scores.
 If you register a new account you will recieve an empty (new) user.
-Data will not be stored in any way.
+Your personal information will not be stored in any way.

 -   Log in for an existing user, with friends and existing progress
 -   Register to view the app as if it's your first time here